Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ```
 {kotlin-runnable="true"}

-> In Kotlin/Native, you must explicitly specify the serializer with
+> In Kotlin/JS and Kotlin/Native, you must explicitly specify the serializer with
 > `format.encodeToString(PolymorphicSerializer(Project::class), data)` because of the platform's limited reflection capabilities.
 >
 {style="note"}

-You can also use an interface as a property in a serializable class:
+You can also use an interface as a property in a serializable class.
+In this case, Kotlin serialization also applies `PolymorphicSerializer` to that property:

 ```kotlin
 // Imports declarations from the serialization library